-Fresh out of college, Jo was all set to run the ‘Rat Race’, an ongoing race to win huge supply of bread and cheese every year.
-Bread he did not care about but he loved cheese!
-Jo had learnt all the terms and conditions by heart and had completely closed himself from any such thought, person or experience that will question his newly acquired belief system.
+Fresh out of college, Jo was all set to run the ‘Rat Race’, an ongoing race to win a huge supply of bread and cheese every year.
+The bread he did not care about but he loved cheese!
+Jo had learned all the terms and conditions by heart and had completely closed himself from any such thought, person or experience that will question his newly acquired belief system.
 He was focused, determined, enthusiastic and ready to win the race every year.

 In one of those regular running days, Jo realized that he forgot to ask one big question before deciding to participate in the Rat Race.
 He asked his fellow runners but they were equally clueless about it.
 Anyway, he ignored that question and concentrated on running.

 Jo ran again for five years.
 He became resentful, rude and sometimes ruthless to other runners.
-Whenever he will meet a new runner, he will brag about his achievements and try to teach him a few tricks of the trade that were mostly untrue.
+Whenever he met a new runner, he will brag about his achievements and try to teach him a few tricks of the trade that was mostly untrue.
 No one knew that deep inside Jo was very unhappy.
 He was sick and tired of running.
-He wanted to quit everyday but he could not do it because he had not learned anything in the past 10 years except running.
+He wanted to quit every day but he could not do it because he had not learned anything in the past 10 years except how to run faster.
 Jo did not know what to do.

-Suddenly, Jo collapsed on the track.
+Suddenly on one bright Monday morning, Jo collapsed on the track.
 He was immediately taken to the hospital by the Rat Race organizers.
 Doctors diagnosed that he had a stroke because of excessive running and cheese consumption.
 Jo was discharged from the hospital after a month.
-A few of his friends suggested him to join back asap otherwise he will lose his race position to others.
+A few of his friends suggested him to join the rat race back asap otherwise he will lose his race position to others.

 Jo looked at his family and smiled.
 He finally asked that big question that he had forgotten to ask before the race started.
 Why are we running this race?
 His friends were puzzled and disturbed by this question.
 What does this question mean?
 This race has been going on for decades now and it is the most important race of everyone’s life.
 After deep contemplation they replied, you should run this race because everyone else is running.
 What else are you going to do anyway?